 The Transport URL should be formatted as follows:

-If you do not configure these settings, refunds will remain in a pending state within Checkfront.
+If you do not configure these settings, refunds remain pending within Checkfront.

 There is one final step to complete in Adyen when you are ready to go live!